 Biography

-(Many thanks to Mr. Ole J. Utnes for the english version)
+(Many thanks to my friend Ole J. Utnes for the english version !)

 "There are lives and